Marie Lamy of Paris

 Costume; Clothing; Main garments; Dresses

-Professionally made, with an embroidered label reading “Marie Lamy Robes-lingerie, 6 Rue Vignon Paris”.
+Professionally made with a label reading “Marie Lamy Robes, Lingerie, 19 Chaussée d’Antin, Paris”.
 Machine-sewn and hand-sewn.

 Gift of Robert and Janet Varney

 University of New Hampshire Library

 Creative Commons License